 - The partition has converted to RAW, and Windows wants to format.
 Another indication of file system corruption.
 Windows reads it as RAW because it cannot detect a working file system.
 Recover the data with data recovery software, then restore the partition with TestDisk or format the drive with a new, healthy file system.

 - The drive appears as “Unknown, Not Initialized” with 0 bytes in Disk Management.
 This means Windows cannot read the drive’s reported capacity, usually due to a hardware or connection issue.
 Check the cable, port, or system first.
-If the drive is then detected correctly but still inaccessible, it may be partition table corruption.
-Recover the data with a data recovery tool capable of reconstructing the layout or file-signature carving, then initialize the disk, choose a partition style, and then format it.
+If the drive is then detected correctly but still inaccessible, it may be partition table corruption3.
+Recover the data with a data recovery tool capable of reconstructing the layout or file-signature carving4, then initialize the disk, choose a partition style, and then format it.

 - The drive is displaying CRC errors.
 Cyclic Redundancy Check (CRC) errors occur when data read from a drive doesn’t match what was expected.
 They can be triggered by faulty SATA/USB cables, ports, or enclosures, so you should start there.
 If they persist, it can indicate bad sectors or physical degradation of the drive.
 In this case, you should create a byte-to-byte image of the disk for later recovery, or consult a data recovery service.